CheapDevotion/cheapdevotion.github.io/_src/contents/projects.md

 **[GameBuild](https://github.com/CheapDevotion/game-build)** - A preconfigured gruntfile for building HTML5 games and webapps as desktop applications using node-webkit.

 **[Unity Steganography](https://github.com/CheapDevotion/Steganography)** - A Unity class for store data inside the pixel data of an image.

+**AnimTools** - A simple animation tool built with HaxeFlixel for artist [Ryan DeGange](http://empireeden.com) to test and tweak his spritesheet animations.